-of the North in Alaska, and the Oregon Museum of Science and Industry, Native Universe will help these science museums build their capacity to educate the public on issues of environmental change as well as the human relationship to nature from Indigenous peoples' perspectives.
-Also joining the project team is the Institute for Learning Innovation (ILI), a non-profit organization focused on understanding and promoting lifelong learning in science museums and other out-of-school settings.
-IL will conduct research focused on understanding what components and processes support the inclusion of Indigenous voice throughout a science museum, as well as evaluation to support the successful development of the project.
-The project builds on the previously NSF-funded and successful Cosmic Serpent collaboration between IEI, CSE@SSL and ILI.
+Through close partnerships with the Arizona-Sonora Desert Museum, Powerhouse Native Universe will help these science museums build their capacity to educate the public on issues of environmental change as well as the human relationship to nature from Indigenous peoples' perspectives.
+Also joining the project team is the Life Longlearning Group, COSI a non-profit organization focused on understanding and promoting lifelong learning in science museums and other out-of-school settings.
+COSI will conduct research focused on understanding what components and processes support the inclusion of Indigenous voice throughout a science museum, as well as evaluation to support the successful development of the project.
+The project builds on the previously NSF-funded and successful Cosmic Serpent collaboration between IEI, Multiverse - UCB, and COSI.
 The Cosmic Serpent project explored commonalities between native and western science and enabled participants from both perspectives to use science, technology, engineering, and math (STEM) as an entry point for museum programs and exhibits that also highlight longstanding Indigenous knowledge.